 THE LIFE AND SEOUL OF VANCOUVER - BLANCHE MACDONALD GRADUATE JAKE JANG BRINGS KOREAN COOL TO YVR'S SARTORIAL SCENE

 With thousands of artists, stylists and designers soaring into our halls from around the world each year, our classrooms have become dynamic global communities under the unitedly diverse banner of our Blanche World – a United Nations of creativity!
-In a glorious culture clash, our International students import a vibrant collection of new customs, insights and inspiration that colour our world in exciting new ways.
+In a glorious celebration of culture, our International students import a vibrant collection of new customs, insights and inspiration that colour our world in exciting new ways.
 The leap from their home countries to our corner of Canada comes with big change, courage and incredible journeys.
 Speaking in the international language of passion, we sit down with our global talent to talk the dreams that brought them here, the challenges they overcame, and all about the power of being an artistic representative in a new country.
 Meet the burgeoning stars that have joined us from around the globe in our UN storytelling!

 Fashion Marketing Co-op graduate Jake Jang may just be the friendliest head-to-toe-black-clad cool kid you have ever met.
 He lopes in, a towering silhouette wearing a self-possessed smile and a soft leather jacket that slips down the wide span of his shoulders.
 His manner is warm and easy (you can practically hear the lean-back in his speech), and he is liable to peel into bright bolts of laughter at any given turn of the conversation.